15minutOdmora/Speedometer/README.md

 ![Ex. output to console](/Example/pics/example_output_to_console.png)

 I then left the RPi running for 10 days with occasional checkups.
 I've only used the data from 6am to 9pm, as the camera doesn'f film at night(well it does but not well enough for object detection).
-Data was then cleaned, removing some dates as the wind caused the camera to move, only using data from the time frame, and removing false positives.
+The data was then cleaned, removing some dates as the wind caused the camera to move, only using data from the time frame, and removing false positives.
 False positives happened when larger busses passed by and as they're black and white the camera detected it as multiple objects, that data was also removed.
-Object under the size of 2500 sq. pixels were also removed as those are pedestrians.
-At the end we are left only with the speeds of cars.
+Objects under the size of 2500 sq. pixels were also removed as those were pedestrians.
+At the end we are left only with the measured speed of cars.

 #### Analysis